ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

 - If the Boolean expression evaluates to false initially, the loop body is not executed at all.

 - **Input-controlled loops** often use a **sentinel value** that is input by the user like "bye" or -1 as the condition for the loop to stop.
-Input-controlled loops are not on the AP CS A exam, but are very useful to accept data from the user.
+Input-controlled loops are not on the AP CSA exam, but are very useful to accept data from the user.

 - There are standard algorithms to compute a sum or average.